Emy Legault

 Emy Legault (born April 5, 1996) is a Canadian triathlete from L'Île-Perrot, Quebec.

 Career

 Legault made her debut 2015 World Triathlon Cup in Montérégie, finishing in 55th.

 As part of the 2022 World Triathlon Cup, Legault won a silver medal in the stop in Huatulco, Mexico.
 In July 2022, Legault posted a tenth place finish in the World Triathlon Championship Series stop in Hamburg, Germany, a career best finish in a World Triathlon Championship Series event.

 On June 30, 2022 Legault was named to Canada's 2022 Commonwealth Games team.
 She came 10th in the women's event.

+In July 2024, Legault represented Canada at the Paris Olympics, finishing 35th in the women's triathlon with a time of 2:01:54.